IBM/ibm-cos-sdk-go/README.md

 This package allows Go developers to write software that interacts with [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).
 It is a fork of the [``AWS SDK for Go``](https://github.com/aws/aws-sdk-go) library and can stand as a drop-in replacement if the application needs to connect to object storage using an S3-like API and does not make use of other AWS services.

+## Notice

+IBM has added a [Language Support Policy](#language-support-policy).
+Language versions will be deprecated on the published schedule without additional notice.

 ## Documentation

 * [Core documentation for IBM COS](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started)